rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 ### Check if TaggingAttributes are set
 To verify if that's the issue we can simply inspect the DOM with the Browser's Developer Tools.

-If the target [Tagged Element](/tracking/core-concepts/elements.md#elements) we are trying to track does not have at least `data-objectiv-element-id` set, most probably the [Location Tagger](/tracking/api-reference/location-taggers/overview.md) failed decorating it.
+If the target [Tagged Element](/tracking/core-concepts/elements.md#elements) we are trying to tag does not have at least `data-objectiv-element-id` set, most probably the [Location Tagger](/tracking/api-reference/location-taggers/overview.md) failed decorating it.

 As an example a [Tagged Element](/tracking/core-concepts/elements.md#tagged-elements), in this case a `<button>`, should look at least like the following:
 ```